First Battle of Bull Run

 The First Battle of Bull Run, called the Battle of First Manassas by Confederate forces, was the first major battle of the American Civil War.
-The battle was fought on July 21, 1861, in Prince William County, Virginia, just north of the city of Manassas and about thirty miles west-southwest of Washington, D.C.
-The Union Army was slow in positioning themselves, allowing Confederate reinforcements time to arrive by rail.
+The battle was fought on July 21, 1861, in Prince William County, Virginia, just north of what is now the city of Manassas and about thirty miles west-southwest of Washington, D.C.
+The Union army was slow in positioning themselves, allowing Confederate reinforcements time to arrive by rail.
 Each side had about 18,000 poorly trained and poorly led troops.
 The battle was a Confederate victory and was followed by a disorganized post-battle retreat of the Union forces.